 Call of Duty: Black Ops Cold War release date

-Call of Duty: Black Ops Cold War is set to release globally on November 13 for PS4, Xbox One and PC.
+Call of Duty: Black Ops Cold War is set to release globally on November 13 for PS4, PS5, Xbox One, Xbox Series X and PC.
 If you’re purchasing the PC version, you’re going to need to do it through Battle.net.
-The game will also launch on PS5 and Xbox Series X at some point when the two consoles release.
-It’s likely a launch title on those systems, as Activision’s Blog says it’ll release “when those consoles are available to players.”

 Call of Duty: Black Ops Cold War gameplay